BenjaFriend/Scrutiny/dockerCheatSheet.md

-# Docker Cheat Sheet
+# Docker and Scrutiny

+## How is Docker being used in this project?

+I am using Docker as a quick and easy way for me to setup ELK stack instances so that I can test my library easily.
+You don't have to use Docker to use this library, but it is a great starting point for a lot of projects if you want to test out your settings locally or without spending money on server instances.

+## Docker Compose

+[Docker composer] (https://docs.docker.com/compose/) is a tool to running multi-container Docker apps, which works pretty well with Elasticsearch, Logstash, and Kibana.
+Basically, it is a quick and easy way to have docker containers interface with one another so you can separate the functionality of your app.
+I am using [this](https://github.com/deviantony/docker-elk) setup by deviantony as a starting point.

+While you don't have to use compose, and you could set up the whole stack into one container, I didn't want to do that because I found this to be a bit more flexible.

 These are some docker commands that I have found useful as I am creating my docker image for development.

-The way that I create the Docker container for elasticsearch will need to use `systemctl` and some other commands that you need systemd for, so I made a
+The way that I create the Docker container for Elasticsearch will need to use `systemctl` and some other commands that you need systemd for, so I made a

 Run the docker container with systemd enabled

 `docker run -itd --privileged --name=yourName local/c7-systemd`

-Attatch the the shell of the running docker container
+Attach the shell of the running docker container

 `docker exec -i -t loving_heisenberg /bin/bash #by Name`